-The trope only comes into play when non-sexual power dynamics are being sexualized; for kinky erotic games in bed, see Casual Kink and Safe, Sane, and Consensual.
+The trope only comes into play when non-sexual power dynamics are being sexualized; for kinky erotic games in bed, see Casual Kink, Safe, Sane, and Consensual, and Kinky Role-Playing.
 Besides, it only applies when both parties enjoy this sort of relationship, and it harms neither of them; otherwise, it's Romanticized Abuse.
 Compare Friendly Tickle Torture and Kinky Spanking.
 For the most extreme version of this, when one party is literally a slave to the other, see Property of Love.

 - Implied if not outright stated to be the case of Superman and Wonder Woman's relationship in the universe of The Dark Knight Returns.
 In The Dark Knight Strikes Again, her response to Superman feeling down about Batman beating him (again) is to punch him in the face and say, "Where is the man who threw me to the ground and made me his prize?".
 In All-Star Batman & Robin, the Boy Wonder, she gets aroused and kisses Superman after he knocks her over by shouting and stomping the ground.